UniquePython/minigit/README.md

 - `init.py` – Initializes a new repository and stores configuration.

 - `main.py` – Command-line interface to interact with the repository.

 ---

+## Coming soon ...

+- Branch Refs
+- Detached HEAD vs symbolic HEAD
+- Diffing trees
+- Partial checkouts
+- Packfiles
+- Executable version so that you can run it as a standalone program
+- Test suite (eventually 😅)

+---